clokep/relapse/docs/sso_mapping_providers.md

         during a user's first login.
 Once a localpart has been associated with a remote user ID (see `get_remote_user_id`) it cannot be updated.
       - `confirm_localpart`: A boolean.
-If set to `True`, when a `localpart` string is returned from this method, Synapse will prompt the user to either accept this localpart or pick their own username.
+If set to `True`, when a `localpart` string is returned from this method, Relapse will prompt the user to either accept this localpart or pick their own username.
 Otherwise this option has no effect.
 If omitted, defaults to `False`.
       - `display_name`: An optional string, the display name for the user.